npm/node-semver/README.md

     same as `prepatch`.
 It increments the patch version and then makes a prerelease.
 If the input version is already a prerelease it simply increments it.
+  * `release` will remove any prerelease part of the version.
   * `identifier` can be used to prefix `premajor`, `preminor`, `prepatch`, or `prerelease` version increments. `identifierBase` is the base to be used for the `prerelease` identifier.